-Providing Safety and Security to Ensure the Well-Being of the People In Our Care
+Providing Safety and Security to the those in our Care

 The Prison Rape Elimination ACT (PREA)